6 min read

 When smaller solar storms hit later, they caused minor issues and then faded from memory.

 As technology advanced, we built networks that depended completely on constant electricity and clean data signals.
-We wrapped the planet in satellites and fiber optics, but we never built serious protection against another Carrington-level storm.
+We built a world more dependent on electricity, satellites, and precise timing, while mitigation remains uneven and vulnerabilities remain.
 Engineers and governments assumed it was a one-time fluke.
 The odds seemed tiny.

 Quebec was even taken dark for 9 hours due to a CME back in 1989.